Logo

 TIP

-The Ring and Tip signals connect the modem to the telephone line.
-FCC Part 68 Rules require 1500 volt isolation barrier between the telephone line and all other circuits.
+Ring and Tip connect the modem to the telephone line.
+FCC Part 68 Rules require a 1500 volt isolation barrier between the telephone line and all other circuits.
 This isolation must be preserved throughout the system.

-The telephone company places a DC “Battery” voltage across Tip and Ring on public switched telephone lines.
+The telephone company places a DC "Battery" voltage across Tip and Ring on publich switched telephone lines.
 The CH1724 operates regardless of the polarity of this voltage.
-The “Battery” voltage drives up to 100 milliampere of DC loop current.
+The "Battery" voltage drives up to 100 miliamps of loop current.

-UL60950 requires minimum creepage and clearances distances between the Tip and Ring and all other circuits.
-Clearance is the shortest distance between conductive circuits; creepage is the distance between conductive points along the surface.
+UL60950 requires minimum creepage and clearnce dinstances between conductive circuits; creepage is the distance between conductive points along a surface.

 2